Estate planning that’s effective quickly

 Traditional estate planning typically takes seven years to become free from inheritance tax.
 Most clients start considering their estate later in life, and seven years is a long time to wait to know their plans are effective.

-An investment that qualifies for Business Property Relief (BPR) takes just two years to become free from inheritance tax.
-As long as clients are comfortable with the risks of BPR investments, this can be an attractive option for elderly clients or clients in ill health.
-And it also brings interesting planning opportunities for clients who’ve sold a business, or those who want to use trusts as part of their estate planning.
+An investment that qualifies for Business Relief (BR) takes just two years to become free from inheritance tax.
+As long as clients are comfortable with the risks of BR investments, this can be an attractive option for elderly clients or clients in ill health.
+And it also brings interesting planning opportunities for clients who’ve sold a business or those who want to use trusts as part of their estate planning.
 Read more about the risks.

 Let’s look more closely at planning ideas that could help clients plan for inheritance tax relief that’s effective sooner.